 Several times a week we drive to our high school track.
 After a little jogging and stretching, we sip from water bottles, our warm up now complete.
 I fumble with the earphones on my iPod while she races off, motivated by twin goals of a sub-seven minute mile and a spot on the varsity team.
 Waddling down the track, I admire my daughter’s athleticism and discipline.
-I can’t imagine what superhero capabilities the teenagers who compete at the Olympics are born with and perfect through their years of hard training.

 The track is built around a football field and at times I can watch her running across from me, 100 yards of green space separating us.
 I follow her as she rounds a curve and disappears from my line of sight.
 She sometimes gives me a half wave as she speeds by.
 After she passes, I notice the rhythmic way her braided pony tail fans her back.